-A pharmacist in Paris told me this product you can buy on sale on Amazon for Prime Day is the secret to French women's gorgeous skin and hair
+A pharmacist in Paris told me this product you can buy on sale on Amazon is the secret to French women's gorgeous skin and hair

 Is it just me, or are they way more strict in European airports about the whole toiletries while traveling thing?
 When flying in the U.S., I never have an issue as long as all my beauty products are under 3.4 fluid ounces.
 But without fail, every time I fly to London, they make me squeeze my beloved toiletries into a tiny plastic zipper bag, and I inevitably wind up having to toss at least half.